nwg/racket-wiki/Python-to-Racket.md

     * [Growable Vectors](https://docs.racket-lang.org/data/gvector.html)
     * [RaList: Purely Functional Random-Access Lists](https://docs.racket-lang.org/ralist/index.html)

-* Python `append` isn't Racket `append`
+* Python `append` isn't Racket `append`.
   * Python's `append` adds a single element to the back of the List in amortized O(1) time.
-  * Racket's append returns the concatenation of two or more Lists in O(n) time, making it more similar to Python's `extend` method (or the `+` operator for Lists).
+  * Racket's append returns the concatenation of two or more Lists in O(n) time.
+    * This makes it more similar to Python's `extend` method (or the `+` operator for Lists).
-  * To add single elements to a List, use the `cons` operator instead (adding elements to the front of a Racket List is a O(1) operation).
+  * Use the `cons` operator to add single elements to a Racket List.
+    * Adding to the front of a Racket List is a O(1) operation.
   * While building a List from the front may results in elements being in reverse order relative to the desired output, it is faster and more idiomatic to build call `reverse` after building the List than it is to try building the list from the back.
-This may seem counter-intuitive -- you're looping over the List twice! -- but it doesn't change the time complexity of O(n) or worse operations, and `reverse` is relatively fast.
+    * This may seem counter-intuitive -- you're looping over the List twice! -- but it doesn't change the time complexity of O(n) or worse operations, and `reverse` is relatively fast.

 ### How to transliterate the loop/append example from python to Racket: